 Seeking a granite look for your space but worried about the drawbacks of granite?
 Cambria is a smart alternative to granite, with beautiful natural quartz designs to suit any aesthetic and performance that no other stone can match.
-Unlike granite, Cambria is completely nonporous, never requires sealing, and is protected by a Full Lifetime Warranty.
-Cambria’s design director, Summer Kath, shares four favorite design picks for granite alternatives.
+Unlike granite, Cambria is completely nonabsorbent, never requires sealing, and is protected by a Full Lifetime Warranty.
+Cambria’s design director, Summer Kath, shares 10 favorite design picks for granite alternatives.

 “Bellingham is my top recommendation for those who want a traditional granite look,” says Kath.
 “Its beautiful movement and earthy tones make it casual yet elegant.
 And it’s so versatile, with swirls of beige, black, and gray tones against a cream backdrop.
 I love it with white or walnut cabinetry, but it can also work with grays, blacks, and range of wood cabinet styles.”